Limits on the mass of compact objects in Ho\v{r}ava-Lifshitz gravity: Uniform density limit

-The simulated compact objects, which are solutions of \ac{tov} equation, are plotted in Fig.~\ref{fig:arbitrary}.
-The objects with uniform density are shown in Figs.~\ref{fig:uniform} and \subref{fig:uniform:zoom}: Every dot (circle) represents a compact object with different parameters.
+The simulated compact objects, which are solutions to the \ac{tov} equations, are plotted in Fig.~\ref{fig:arbitrary}.
+The objects with uniform density are shown in Figs.~\ref{fig:uniform} and \subref{fig:uniform:zoom}: Each dot (circle) represents a compact object characterized by different parameters.
 It is observed that the objects with uniform density $\rho_0 < 3 / 4 \pi q^2$ are positioned under the \ac{udl} curve (Fig.~\ref{fig:uniform:zoom}), as calculated analytically in the previous section.
-In contrast, all the object with uniform density $\rho_0 > 3 / 4 \pi q^2$ are located inside the \ac{ks} horizon and form black holes, which is also consistent with the analysis in the previous section.
+In contrast, all objects with uniform density $\rho_0 > 3 / 4 \pi q^2$ are located inside the \ac{ks} horizon and form black holes, which is also consistent with the analysis in the previous section.

 Next, the simulated compact objects with random \acp{eos} are also shown in Figs.~\ref{fig:random} and \subref{fig:random:zoom} to be formed either under the \ac{udl} curve or inside the \ac{ks} horizon.
 Each object satisfies its own arbitrary \ac{eos} that is different from each other, which can be seen by the fact that the objects with arbitrary \acp{eos} are not aligned in the order of their central density, while the objects with uniform density are aligned and show a clear gradation in Fig.~\ref{fig:uniform}.
 Thus, it is shown that the mass of a compact object with an arbitrary \ac{eos} is indeed bounded from above by the \ac{udl}, which turns out to be a universal limit.